hyperledger/besu-docs/docs/public-networks/how-to/use-besu-api/rpc-pubsub.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Use RPC Pub/Sub over WebSockets
+# Use RPC Pub/Sub over WebSockets and IPC

-Subscribe to events by using either RPC Pub/Sub over WebSockets or [filters over HTTP](access-logs.md).
+Subscribe to events by using either RPC Pub/Sub over WebSockets or IPC, or [filters over HTTP](access-logs.md).

-Use RPC Pub/Sub over WebSockets to wait for events instead of polling for them.
+Use RPC Pub/Sub over WebSockets or IPC to wait for events instead of polling for them.
 For example, dapps subscribe to logs and receive notifications when a specific event occurs.

 Methods specific to RPC Pub/Sub are: